Actify

 Overscheduling the Day

 Packing 5 activities into a 4-hour outdoor event creates summer-camp energy — not team-building energy.
 Adults need downtime between structured activities.
-The unstructured moments (walking between stations, waiting for food, sitting on a bench chatting) are where real connection happens.
+The informal moments (walking between stations, waiting for food, sitting on a bench) are where real connection happens.

 Overscheduled outdoor events score 3.1/5 on satisfaction vs 4.4/5 for events with 30%+ unstructured time (Actify platform data, 2024, n=680 participants).